guangxush/LearnEng/Dictation/README.md

 106. One of his 1st trips will be to the US for a NATO submit(meeting) where he will announce that he is pulling French troops(soldiers/The French military) out of Afghanistan by the end of the year.

 107. When you can't smoke, if you stand and stare out of the window on your own, you're an anti-social friendless idiot.
-If you stand and stare out of the window on your own with a cigarette, you're a fucking philosopher.
+If you stand and stare out of the window on your own with a cigarette, you're a fucking（damn） philosopher.

+108. - Gonna eat that?
+   - Have at it.
+   - Did you just ask my permission before you took my food?